Sinai factors of nonsingular systems: Bernoulli shifts and Anosov flows: Introduction

-Our proof of Theorem \ref{thm: dissipative factors} is simple and given in the next section.
+Our proof of Theorem \ref{thm: dissipative factors} for countable group actions is simple and given in the next section.
+The corresponding version for flows is more involved, and as a result the version of Theorem \ref{Anosov diffeo chaos} for Anosov flows is a bit harder and requires understanding of their ergodic decompositions.

 In Section \ref{section-near}, our proof of Theorem \ref{near} draws from a combination of ideas of Keane and Smorodinsky \cite{keanea, keaneb}, Harvey, Holroyd, Peres, and Romik \cite{MR2308235}, Karen Ball \cite{ball}, some tools from information theory, and our last paper on factors in the nonsingular setting \cite{KoSooFactors}.
 In \cite{MR2308235}, the authors used marker-filler methods in combination of with a version of Elias' \cite{elias} construction of an unbiased (random length) iid binary sequence from a stationary source to produce \emph{source universal} finitary factors.
 Ball also employed marker-filler methods in her construction of \emph{monotone} finitary factors; see also \cite{Qsc}.
+We will prove a disintegration of a non-stationary product measure that will have enough regularity which will allow us to recover enough stationarity.

-In Section \ref{kalikow-section}, our proof of Theorem \ref{bound-Kalikow} will make use of ideas from Kalikow's \cite[Chapter 4.1, Theorem 365]{Kalikow} beautiful elementary proof of Kolmogorov's theorem \cite{MR0103254,MR0103255} that the three-shift is not a factor of the two-shift; whereas Kolmogorov's proof was an easy consequence that entropy cannot increase under factor maps, Kalikow's proof has the advantage that it uses ``essentially nothing'' and can be modified and extended to our nonsingular setting, at the cost of restricting to finitary factors, leaving the possibility that the analogue of Kolmogorov's theorem in the nonsingular setting does not hold, even when the shift is conservative.
-We will prove an abstraction of Theorem \ref{bound-Kalikow} which will also apply to other symbolic systems; this in combination with symbolic dynamics for Anosov diffeomorphisms gives Theorem \ref{anosov.bound}.
+In Section \ref{kalikow-section}, our proof of Theorem \ref{bound-Kalikow} will make use of some ideas from Kalikow's \cite[Chapter 4.1, Theorem 365]{Kalikow} beautiful elementary proof of Kolmogorov's theorem \cite{MR0103254,MR0103255} that the three-shift is not a factor of the two-shift; whereas Kolmogorov's proof was an easy consequence that entropy cannot increase under factor maps, Kalikow's proof has the advantage that it uses ``essentially nothing.''
+This proof can be modified and extended to our nonsingular setting, at the cost of restricting to finitary factors, leaving the possibility that the analogue of Kolmogorov's theorem in the nonsingular setting does not hold, even when the shift is conservative.
+We will prove an abstraction of Theorem \ref{bound-Kalikow} which will also apply to other symbolic systems.
+In order to obtain the bound for Anosov diffeomorphisms, we use symbolic dynamics, and carry out entropy calculations that simultaneously involve two measures; the first volume lemma of Bowen and Ruelle \cite{MR380889}, allows us to reconcile the volume and its Sinai-Ruelle-Bowen measure.